openstack-infra/zuul/doc/source/user/config.rst

 represents the maximum number of jobs which use that semaphore at the same time.

-Semaphores, like most configuration items, are globally unique, though a semaphore may be defined on multiple branches of the same project as long as the value is the same.
+Semaphores, like most configuration items, are unique within a tenant, though a semaphore may be defined on multiple branches of the same project as long as the value is the same.
 This is to aid in branch maintenance, so that creating a new branch based on an existing branch will not immediately produce a configuration error.

 Semaphores are never subject to dynamic reconfiguration.
 If the value of a semaphore is changed, it will take effect only when the change